(updated 29/05/26)

 The Centre for Catholic Social Thought and Practice brings together academics, practitioners and those interested in Catholic Social Teaching.

 A significant part of our role is connect, promote and amplify the work of like-minded groups.
-We hope that you will be interested in these upcoming events from CSAN and London Jesuit Centre.
+We hope that you will be interested in these upcoming events from CSAN, Durham University and London Jesuit Centre.

-Our own CST study day on 16 June will also be open for bookings soon.
+Our own CST study day on 16 June is open for bookings now.

 Dignity of Workers in the 21st Century: A Symposium Marking the 135th Anniversary of Rerum Novarum